patricio-gutierrez/my-notes/unix-linux/linux.md

 - Network Manager = Service that provides set of tools designed specifically to make it easier to manage networks.
 - FTP = File Transfer Protocol is a standard newtwork protocol used for the transfer of files between client and server.
 Default port 21.
 - SCP = Secure Transfer Protocol.
 Port 22.
+- rsync = Utility for efficiently transferring and synchronizing files within the same computer or to a remote computer by comparing the modification time and size of files.

 ## Network Commands